AhmadSaigol/Brand-Recognition/README.md

-# [Important: Work Under Progress] Brand-Recognition in Keras
+# [Important: Work In Progress] Brand-Recognition in Keras

 The goal of the project is to build a model that can recognise the brand in video advertisements.
 This brand could be one of the training data or any unknown brand.